Posts

 Image

 2010 Dir.
-Paul Ziller When Jacob Glaser, a disgraced award-winning scientist turned conspiracy theorist and pseudo-science radio talk show host, is alerted to unusual electromagnetic energy fields occurring throughout the globe, his initial investigations lead him to Stonehenge.
-Somehow, the stones have begun to move independently and are building up enough energy to vaporise humans within a certain range.
-Jacob’s theory is that Stonehenge is the key part of a massive alien terraforming machine connected to other historical sites around the world that are now in the process of modifying the planet for new forms of life, to the detriment of humans!
+Paul Ziller When Jacob Glaser (Misha Collins), a renegade astrophysicist and underground radio host, is alerted to unusual electromagnetic energy fields occurring throughout the globe, his initial investigations lead him to Stonehenge.
+Somehow, the stones have begun to move independently and are building up enough energy to vaporise anyone who comes within a certain range.
+Jacob’s theory is that Stonehenge is a key part of a massive alien terraforming machine connected to other historical sites around the world...
 Meanwhile, in the US state of Maine, a former colleague of Jacob’s has discovered an underground pyramid linked to the ongoing events at Stonehenge and is actively working towards the destruction of mankind in the hopes that he and his followers can survive the coming apocalypse and be the rulers of the next era of life on earth.
-When
+When Jacob discovers the existence of a key that he believes is capable of switching off the doomsday machine, he sets about ...

 The Bat